Aseel1612/Asal_Evaluation_System/README.md

   ```

 ## System Data
-I have created a directory called Data that inclludes:
+I have created a directory called Data that includes:

 - BasaData.json --> have the baseURL